AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 # AI Hackathon Challenge - Optimal Control of Microgrid

 ## Introduction

-In this challenge you will develop a control system that minimizes the cost of operating a microgrid.
+In this challenge you will develop an operational plan that minimizes the cost for the microgrid owners.

 > Microgrid is a small network of electricity users with a local source of supply
 > that is usually attached to a centralized grid but is able to function independently.